 Her work has also been published in Architectural Digest, Cargo, Coachella Review, The Common, Creative Nonfiction, Duende, GeoEx, Goop, Marie Claire, The Millions, Modern Farmer, National Geographic Traveler, O The Oprah Magazine, Odyssa, Off Assignment, Oldster, Orion, Roads and Kingdoms, Time, Under the Gum Tree, Writer’s Digest, Yahoo Travel, among other publications.
 She has been published in the The New York Times‘ Modern Love and The New York Times Magazine’s Lives columns, Vogue’s Up Front and Nostalgia columns, and three times in Town & Country’s Manners and Misdemeanors series.
 Several anthologies have featured her longform essays, and a story she wrote for The Millions was a Notable Essay in Best American Essays of 2014.
 Marcia teaches travel writing and essay craft, and lectures about France and writing as a second career.

-For almost two decades, she was a broadcast news producer for ABC News, CBS News/60 Minutes, NBC News/Dateline and Dow Jones in the US and abroad.
+For two decades, she was a broadcast news producer for ABC News, CBS News/60 Minutes, NBC News/Dateline and Dow Jones in the US and abroad.
 For most of those years, she was a producer for ABC News correspondent and anchor Barbara Walters, both at 20/20 and for The Barbara Walters Specials.
 Marcia graduated from Princeton, where she majored in Slavic languages and literature, and studied creative writing with Russell Banks.
 She also holds a Masters degree in International Relations from the Fletcher School of Law and Diplomacy.